Textile Industry & Market Growth in India

 Support

-*100% FDI (automatic route) is allowed in textiles.
+*100% FDI (automatic route) is allowed in the Indian textile sector.

 *The Union Budget 2025-26 allocated Rs.
 5,272 crore (US$ 607 million) for the Ministry of Textiles, a 19% increase from the previous year.
 It also introduced a five-year Cotton Mission to boost cotton productivity, reduce import dependence, and enhance MSME-driven textile competitiveness.